 - Wash and thoroughly dry the wings before you season them.

 - The secret ingredient is the baking powder.
-If you want crispy wings without frying don’t leave out the baking powder – it’s essential.
+If you want crispy wings without frying don't leave out the baking powder - it's essential in your cajun dry rub.

 - Spending overnight in the fridge after seasoning really helps, but if you don’t have time for that your wings are still going to be awesome.